pnpm/pnpm/.changeset/blue-numbers-rest.md

 ---
-"@pnpm/plugin-commands-patching": major
+"@pnpm/plugin-commands-patching": patch
+"pnpm": patch
 ---

-add support for ignoring files/folders specified in ignorePatchedCommitDependencies [#6565](https://github.com/pnpm/pnpm/issues/6565)
+When patching a dependency, only consider files specified in the 'files' field of its package.json.
+Ignore all others [#6565](https://github.com/pnpm/pnpm/issues/6565)